-Wednesday 24 April sees the annual return of World Meningitis Day as The Confederation of Meningitis Organisations continues to raise awareness of the signs and symptoms of this potentially deadly disease, ensuring families have access to prevention and treatment.
-The event is supported by Meningitis Now and The Meningitis Research Foundation as their group aim to irradiate meningitis continues.
+Today sees the annual return of Meningitis Awareness Week helping to raise awareness of the signs and symptoms of this potentially deadly disease, ensuring families have access to prevention and treatment and to help to defeat meningitis.
+The event is supported by Meningitis Now and The Meningitis Research Foundation as their groups aim to eradicate meningitis.

 Meningitis affects more than 1 million people worldwide each year and can affect people of all ages.
 It can cause death within 24 hours and leads to life changing injuries.

 We were touched by a story of Andy, who contracted a deadly strain of meningitis at the age of 32.

 It started off as a normal October morning, he was shopping with his family when he suddenly became acutely unwell.
 His wife struggled to transport him home, and so concerned the GP was contacted.
 Not speaking to their usual family doctor, they were advised it was most likely flu and he remained in bed for the rest of the day.
 It became clear that his condition continued to deteriorate, and the family GP was contacted.

 By this stage, Andy could not stand the light, had a crippling headache, and could barely move.
 The GP suggested that he had all the red flags of meningitis and an ambulance was called immediately.
 Upon arrival, the paramedics warned he was critically unwell and may not make the trip to hospital, which is a memory his then 7-year-old daughter will not forget.